Pandemonium1986/pandama-pic/README.md

 -   [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - The only provider available.
 -   [Vagrant](https://www.vagrantup.com/downloads.html) - To build and manage the box.
+-   [Vagrant Env plugin](https://github.com/gosuri/vagrant-env) - This is a Vagrant plugin to load environment variables from .env into ENV.

 You can read official documentation for installation instruction and read my cheatsheet.